-- Informing readers that school/setting published material can be made available in a selection of formats and identifying how they can access this provision if requested. - Considering how to increase information accessibility for those who have English as an additional language or other communication impairments, at school/setting meetings etc. - Identifying how they have considered the readability of information including that provided by the school/setting website, and how it is monitored to ensure accessibility to a wide range of diverse needs and abilities. - Identifying how textbooks and other pupil information are selected and provided to meet a diversity of pupil needs. - Ensuring the monitoring of effectiveness of adult support to enhance the opportunities for pupils/parents who have difficulties in accessing information.
+- Informing readers that school published material is available in a selection of formats e.g. Braille, Makaton, audio tapes and identifying how they can access this provision if requested. - Considering how to increase information accessibility for those who have English as an additional language or other communication impairments, at school meetings etc. - Identifying how they have considered the readability of information including that provided by the school website, and how it is monitored to ensure accessibility to a wide range of diverse needs and abilities. - Identifying how textbooks and other pupil information are selected and provided to meet a diversity of pupil needs. - Ensuring the monitoring of effectiveness of adult support to enhance the opportunities for pupils/parents who have difficulties in accessing information.

-8.4 Financial Planning and Control
+8.4 Financial planning and control

-The Head teacher with the Finance Committee will review the financial implications of the School Accessibility Plan as part of the normal budget review process.
+The Head teacher with Senior Management Team, together with the Finance Committee will review the financial implications of the School Accessibility Plan as part of the normal budget review process.

 The objective is that over time School Accessibility Plan actions will be integrated into the School Development Plan.